2 pieces of hair fragments which unintentionally entered the ear canal

 Watch video of ear canal laceration @ YouTube

-Foreign body in osseous meatus Removed ants fragments.
+Foreign body in osseous meatus Removed ants fragment.

 with secondary otitis externa.